 Conclusion

-At this point, you have Draw.io installed on Ubuntu, ready to create flowcharts, network diagrams, and UML diagrams.
-In summary, Snap provides the simplest experience with automatic updates, while Flatpak offers sandboxing, and the .deb package gives direct system integration.
-To explore other graphics and productivity tools, see how to install Inkscape or LibreOffice on Ubuntu.
+At this point, you have Draw.io installed on Ubuntu, ready to create flowcharts, network diagrams, UML diagrams, and organizational charts.
+In summary, the Snap method provides the simplest experience with automatic updates, while Flatpak offers enhanced sandboxing, and the .deb package gives direct system integration for users who prefer traditional package management.
+For related graphics and productivity tools, see how to install Inkscape on Ubuntu for vector graphics editing, install GIMP on Ubuntu for image manipulation, or install LibreOffice on Ubuntu for a complete office suite.

 with version attached to package, grep for \.deb has to be changed, e.g.: